AnimeshKumarSingh0606/My-Ecommerce-Website/README.md

 # My-Ecommerce-Website
-A fully functional Ecommerce website developed using React and Firebase and many many different libraries
+A fully functional Ecommerce website developed using React and Firebase and many many different libraries which is a clone of the Amazon website .